Welcome to Year 1. We are really looking forward to teaching the children and to working with you.

 As well as helping your child with their number facts, any ‘real life’ experience will really help.
 Cooking and shopping are particularly valuable.
 Your child will benefit from counting up their own coins and using them to pay at the shop.
 They may not yet be able to work out the total price or the change but they will benefit enormously from the experience of needing enough money to pay and getting change when they give too much.
 Other (less stressful!) activities include, checking the time (0’clock and half past), ‘helping’ with measuring tasks, spotting and reading numbers in different contexts (door numbers, road signs, etc.), counting anything including money (counting in 2’s and 10’s).

-Attached to this letter you will also find a list of all the words your child is expected to be able to spell by the end of year 1.
-In class we have a short, daily spelling session when we work on learning 5 spellings each week in addition to revisiting and consolidating previously learnt words.
-I have highlighted on the list the words we will be focusing on this half term.
+Attached to this letter you will also find a list of all the words your child is expected to be able to read and spell by the end of Year 1.
+We will work on these in class focusing on 11 at a time.
+You will see they have been divided into 4 sets which we will work on in order.
 I recognise that some children will already know some or all of these words.
 I have deliberately started with the simpler words in order to build confidence and self-esteem.
 The expectation is that the children can not only spell these words during the daily spelling session but also within their own independent writing.
 Fridge magnet letters, whiteboards, scrabble letter tiles, iPad apps etc. are all great ways to practise the spelling of these words.

 Other home activities that would enhance your child’s learning experience this half term include finding out about castles, visiting a castle, drawing, writing or craft activities related to castles, knights and princesses.